thingsboard/thingsboard.github.io/_includes/docs/tutorials/function-based-on-telemetry-from-two-devices.md

 As an example, we calculate the temperature difference between indoor and outdoor thermometers installed in a warehouse.
 The calculated value is stored as a new telemetry key and can be used for monitoring, visualization, or alerting.

+This guide is introductory and focuses on demonstrating the core capabilities of the platform, rather than building configurations from scratch.
+For this reason, predefined calculated field configuration are provided and imported during the setup.

+After importing these configurations into your ThingsBoard instance, you can examine their structure, logic, and behavior, and then adapt them to suit your own use cases.

 <hr>

 ## Use case